qsniyg/maxurl/README.md

       //  Don't rely on this value if you don't have to
       always_ok: false,

+      // Whether or not the URL is likely to work.
+      likely_broken: false,

       // Whether or not the server supports a HEAD request.
       can_head: true,

+      // HEAD errors that can be ignored
+      head_ok_errors: [],

       // Whether or not the server might return the wrong Content-Type header in the HEAD request
       head_wrong_contenttype: false,